Caecilianus: Schism

 The church of Northern Africa went into schism.
 The party of Caecilianus broke off from that of Majorinus, and the Christian world was scandalized by fulminations, excommunications, invectives, charges and countercharges.
-Both parties confidently anticipated the support of the state; but Constantine I, who was then in Gaul, took the side of the Caecilianus.
+Both parties confidently anticipated the support of the state; but Constantine, who was then in Gaul, took the side of the Caecilianus.
 In his largesse to the Christians of the province, and in his edicts favourable to the church there, he expressly stipulated that the party of Majorinus should be excluded: their views were, in his opinion, the "madness" of men of "unsound mind."
-The rigoristic party appealed to the justice of the emperor, and courted full inquiry to be conducted in Gaul.
-Constantine referred the matter to Miltiades, the Bishop of Rome.
+The rigoristic party appealed to the justice of the emperor and courted full inquiry to be conducted in Gaul.
+Constantine referred the matter to Miltiades, the bishop of Rome.

 Council in Rome

-Miltiades was a native of Africa, and a Roman citizen.
-Miltiades, unwilling to jeopardise his relationship with the Emperor, but also unwilling to preside over a council with an uncertain outcome, changed the proceedings into a regular church synod and appointed 15 Italian bishops, an additional to the three Gallic bishops recommended by the Emperor.
+Miltiades was a native of Africa and a Roman citizen.
+Miltiades, unwilling to jeopardise his relationship with the emperor but also unwilling to preside over a council with an uncertain outcome, changed the proceedings into a regular church synod and appointed 15 Italian bishops, above the three Gallic bishops recommended by the emperor.

 The Council in Rome was held for three days from 2–4 October 313.
-Each side appeared with ten bishops; Donatus Magnus, Bishop of Casae Nigrae, in Numidia, headed the party of Majorinus.
+Each side appeared with 10 bishops; Donatus Magnus, bishop of Casae Nigrae in Numidia, headed the party of Majorinus.
 The process was modeled on Roman civil proceedings, with Miltiades insisting on strict rules of evidence and argument.
 This frustrated the Donatists who left the council without presenting their case, which led Miltiades to rule in favour of Caecilianus by default.
 The council thus ended after only three sessions.
 The pope retained Caecilianus as bishop of Carthage and condemned Donatus' teachings.

-The Donatists again appealed to the Emperor, who responded by convening the Council of Arles.
+The Donatists again appealed to the emperor, who responded by convening the Council of Arles.